-MTVH's continues to work with Ritterwald and refreshed the "Certified Sustainable Housing Label" for FY2022.
+MTVH continues to work with Ritterwald and refreshed the "Certified Sustainable Housing Label" in the summer of 2023.
 The Certification was first awarded by RITTERWALD Consulting B.V. in July 2021.
-The "Certified Sustainable Housing Label"4 is the first tool used to measure the positive impact of affordable housing companies.
+The "Certified Sustainable Housing Label" is the first tool used to measure the positive impact of affordable housing companies.